Justice Agenda-Feb2025

 • System-wide justice system data collection, providing the necessary insights to identify and rectify systemic inequities (H.382).

-• Creation of the Office of Health Equity and the empowerment of the Health Equity Advisory Commission, addressing the persistent health disparities that disproportionately impact marginalized communities (S.2).
+• Creation of the Office of Health Equity, addressing the persistent health disparities that disproportionately impact marginalized communities (S.2)

 • Expansion of the powers and independence of the Office of Racial Equity, allowing it to act decisively and without political interference (H.357)

-• Creation of a Reparations Task Force, taking the first step toward addressing historical and ongoing racial injustice (TBD)
+• Creation of a Reparations Task Force, taking the first step toward addressing historical and ongoing racial injustice (H.499)

 Without immediate legislative action: